memfault/conda-recipes/README.md

 ## Using

-To use any of thesee packages in your own Conda environments, just add `memfault` to the top of the `environment.yml` in your project:
+To use any of these packages in your own Conda environments, just add `memfault` to the top of the `environment.yml` in your project:

 ```yaml
 channels: